 You will always find me out wandering through a forest trying to find a waterfall, or in search of the nearest beach before you find me wandering around a city looking at churches.

 I’m a summer girl.
-I hate the winter, and for the last 10 years, I have tried to avoid it as much as I can.
+I’ve never enjoyed the winter, and for the last 10 years, I have tried to avoid it as much as I can.

 I’m a nomad.
 I crave movement and I find happiness and serenity in it.
 I’ve never been able to stay still in one place too long.